 Seat Back Height of Yepp Nexxt Mini vs. iBert

-Our other concern with the iBert is that its mounting bracket should be removed if the adult bike wants to be used without the seat.
+Our other concern with the iBert is that its mounting bracket should be removed if you want to use the adult bike without the seat.
 In our opinion, the long metal bar is a potential safety hazard when not covered up by the seat.
-While we don’t know of anyone being hurt by this bracket, compared to other brackets, it is much more intrusive and more likely to cause injury to an adult rider if the adult bike wanted to be used without the child seat attached.
+While we don’t know of anyone being hurt by this bracket, compared to other brackets, it is much more obtrusive and more likely to cause injury to an adult rider if the bike seat isn’t attached.

 iBert Mount vs. Yepp Mini Mount

-So, if you want a popular & recognizable bike-seat on your bike for short little rides to the neighbor’s house, you’ll probably be perfectly happy with the iBert.
+In the end, if you want a popular and recognizable baby bike seat on your bike for short little rides to the neighbor’s house, you’ll probably be perfectly happy with the iBert.
 It looks cool and your kid will love the steering wheel.
-However, if you want more comfort for your little one, more practicality and safety for longer rides check out other seats at the same price point.
+However, if you want more comfort for your little one, more practicality, and safety for longer rides, check out other seats at the same price point.

 What to Buy Instead?

-For those looking for our top budget front-mounted bike seat, we recommend the Peg Perego Orion (link to our review).
+If you’re looking for another budget-friendly, front-mounted bike seat, we recommend the Peg Perego Orion (link to our review).
 Priced under $100, it fits a wide range of bikes and has a higher back than the iBert.